Your health story is more than the doctor’s office

 How CHPW can help you meet essential needs

-The Community Programs team connects you with programs and services in your community to help with your everyday needs.
+The Community Support Services team connects you with programs and services in your community to help with your everyday needs.

-Our team consists of specialists in the Health Homes program, housing, wellness and recovery, general health, and community-based services.
+Our team consists of locally based Community Health Workers that can assist in connecting you to everything from housing to transportation to food resources.
 They support you in improving your health and well-being.
-If you need assistance and aren’t sure where to turn, call the Community Programs team at 866-418-7006.
+If you need assistance and aren’t sure where to turn, call the Community Support Services team at 866-418-7006.

 We can also help you with applications and follow-up.
 For example, let’s say you call CHPW because you’re having difficulty affording food:

-- A staff member can assist you in applying for the federal Supplemental Nutritional Assistance Program (SNAP).
+- A Community Health Worker can assist you in applying for the federal Supplemental Nutritional Assistance Program (SNAP).

 - They can also follow up on the progress of the application.